 - Qualify to take the FAA Private Pilot Airplane knowledge and practical tests;

 - Take responsibility as Pilot In Command to competently perform preflight duties and all other procedures necessary for the safe conduct of a flight as an airplane Private Pilot;

 - Draw from a broad base of experience gained from training scenarios to exercise safe judgment in all flight related decisions.

 Outcome Assessment Strategies

 Evaluation methods will include written, oral, and practical testing.
-Evaluation levels will meet or exceed those defined by FAA-S-8081-14S (or subsequent edition) Private Pilot, Airplane Single-Engine Land Practical Test Standard, and required under 14CFR 141, FAA Approved Training Course
+Evaluation levels will meet or exceed those defined by FAA-S-8081-14B (or subsequent edition) Private Pilot Airplane Practical Test Standards, and required under 14 CFR 141, FAA Approved Training Course.

 Course Content (Themes, Concepts, Issues and Skills)

 The following lists the required areas of training for the Private Pilot certificate under CFR Title 14 Part 141: